Kabir Singh Controversy: 'Arjun Reddy' Star Vijay Deverakonda DEFENDS Director Sandeep Reddy Vanga!

 Vijay Deverakonda Was Surprised With The Huge Outcry Around 'Kabir Singh'

-While speaking with Anupama Chopra, the 'Arjun Reddy' actor revealed that though he was anticipating that the Shahid Kapoor starrer would receive criticism, he didn't know it would spark an outcry.
+While speaking to Anupama Chopra, the 'Arjun Reddy' actor revealed that though he was anticipating that the Shahid Kapoor starrer would receive criticism, he didn't know it would spark an outcry.
 Vijay said, "The kind of criticism Kabir Singh received was slightly different.
 I got some of this criticism but it wasn't as articulate.
 But I'm okay with it."

 Vijay On Problematic Characters Like Arjun Reddy